pkhuong/pkhuong.github.io/source/_posts/2025-08-14-monoid-augmented-fifos.markdown

 ```

 At that point, all values at or to the right of the write cursor (i.e., all staging values) hold an updated suffix product with respect to the new excretion list.
-Values in the old excretion list, on the other hand, have a suffix product that considers only the old excretion list.
+Each value in the old excretion list, on the other hand, has a suffix product that considers only the old excretion list.
 Fortunately, that's easy to fix in constant time: multiply the old suffix product with the staging product, the product of all values in the staging list.

 ```